Editor’s Note: This article was originally posted in 2021. It was updated in 2022.

 To learn more about posts, read our article.

-Google My Business profiles are expansive.
+Google Business Profiles are expansive.
 In addition to those previously mentioned, here are some other features:

 - Phone Number